Zeno and the Stoics

 The Stoics understand the good in terms of the rationality in nature.

-They think that nature is completely and perfectly rational.
+They think that nature is completely and perfectly wise.
 They do not believe in a divine craftsman, as Plato did, but they think that down to the smallest detail nature unfolds in a perfectly rational way.
 The Stoics think that this rationality in nature is good and the good life for a human being is the life in which we know that this is the good and act accordingly.

-These false beliefs make us "fools."
+In the language of Stoics, these false beliefs make us "fools."

 "Zeno was the first (in his treatise On the Nature of Man) to designate as the end 'life in agreement with nature' (or 'living agreeably to nature'), which is the same as a life according to virtue, virtue being the goal towards which nature guides us. ...
 And this is why the end may be defined as life in accordance with nature, or, in other words, in accordance with our own human nature as well as that of the universe, a life in which we refrain from every action forbidden by the law common to all things, that is to say, the right reason which pervades all things, and is identical with this Zeus, lord and ruler of all that is.
 And this very thing constitutes the virtue of the happy man and the smooth current of life, when all actions promote the harmony of the destiny dwelling in the individual man with the will of him who orders the universe" (Diogenes Laertius, Lives of the Philosophers VII.87).